Yongkangtan/django-survey/readme.md

 To uninstall `django-survey-and-report`, simply comment out or remove the 'survey' line in your `INSTALLED_APPS`.

+## Prerequisite for reporting

-If you want to use the pdf rendering with the Sankey's diagram generation you will have to install python-tk (for python 2.7) or python3-tk (for python 3.x).
+If you want to use the pdf rendering with the Sankey's diagram generation you will have to install some dependency first.

+### Linux

+You need python-tk (for python 2.7)

+    sudo apt install python-tk

+Or python3-tk (for python 3.x)

+    sudo apt install python3-tk

+## Mac

+You will need `freetype` for matplotlib :

+    brew install freetype

 # Making a survey